deep-security/deep-security-py/README.md

 ### 💥💥💥💥💥 WARNING 💥💥💥💥💥

 Storing the credentials on the local disk increases the attack surface for Deep Security.
 If an attacker were to compromise the local system, they will be able to access Deep Security as a legitimate user.
-It is critical that you use the role-based access control in Deep Security in order to restrict the permissions granted to the API user to the bare minimum required to complete the intention tasks ([the principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege)).
+It is critical that you use the role-based access control (RBAC) in Deep Security in order to restrict the permissions granted to the API user to the bare minimum required to complete the intention tasks ([the principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege)).

 Think twice before storing the credentials locally.
-It's not necessarily bad, you just need to be aware of the risk.
+It's not necessarily bad; you just need to be aware of the risk.